AstraZeneca-NGS/VarDictJava/Readme.md

 - `-q double`
     The phred score for a base to be considered a good call.
 Default: 22.5 (for Illumina).
 For PGM, set it to ~15, as PGM tends to underestimate base quality.
 - `-m INT`
     If set, reads with mismatches more than `INT` will be filtered and ignored.
 Gaps are not counted as mismatches.
     Valid only for bowtie2/TopHat or BWA aln followed by sampe.
 BWA mem is calculated as NM - Indels.
-Default: 8, or reads with more than 8 mismatches will not be used.
+For STAR you have to increase default if nM tag (for "paired" alignment) is presented in reads.Default: 8, or reads with more than 8 mismatches will not be used.
 - `-T|--trim INT`
     Trim bases after `[INT]` bases in the reads
 - `-X INT`